-- (1) Except as otherwise allowed by law, the District shall not enter into any Contract in which: - (a) The compensation paid under the Contract is solely based on or limited to the Consultant's hourly rates for the Consultant's personnel working on the Project, and reimbursable expenses incurred during the performance of Work on the Project (sometimes referred to as a "time and materials" Contract); and - (b) The Contract does not include a maximum amount payable to the Consultant for the Architectural, Engineering, Photogrammetric Mapping, Transportation Planning or Land Surveying Services or Related Services required under the Contract.
+- (a) Consultant's costs under the Contract plus a percentage of those costs; or - (b) A percentage of the project construction costs or total project costs. - (1) Except as otherwise allowed by law, the District shall not enter into any Contract in which: - (a) The compensation paid under the Contract is solely based on or limited to the Consultant's hourly rates for the Consultant's personnel working on the Projectproject, and reimbursable expenses incurred during the performance of Workwork on the Project project (sometimes referred to as a "time and materials" Contract); and

+(b) The Contract does not include a maximum amount payable to the Consultant for the Architectural, Engineering, Photogrammetric Mapping, Transportation Planning or Land Surveying Servicesservices or Related Servicesservices required under the Contract.

-(2) Except in cases of Emergency or in the particular instances noted in the sections below, the District shall not purchase any building materials, supplies, or equipment for any building, structure, or facility constructed by or for the District from any Consultant under a Contract with the District to perform Architectural, Engineering, Photogrammetric Mapping, Transportation Planning or Land Surveying Services or Related Services for the building, structure, or facility.
+(2) Except in cases of Emergency or in the particular instances noted in the sectionssubsections below, the District shall not purchase any building materials, supplies, or equipment for any building, structure, or facility constructed by or for the District from any Consultant under a Contract with the District to perform Architectural, Engineering, Photogrammetric Mapping, Transportation Planning or Land Surveying Servicesservices or Related Servicesservices for the building, structure, or facility.
 This prohibition does not apply if either of the following circumstances exists:

-- (a) Consultant is providing Architectural, Engineering, Photogrammetric Mapping, Transportation Planning or Land Surveying Services or Related Services under a Contract with the District to perform Design-Build Services or ESPC Services (see PPS 49-0670 and 49-0680); or - (b) That portion of the Contract relating to the acquisition of building materials, supplies, or equipment was Awarded to Consultant pursuant to applicable law governing the Award of such a Contract.
+- (a) Consultant is providing Architectural, Engineering, Photogrammetric Mapping, Transportation Planning or Land Surveying Servicesservices or Related Servicesservices under a Contract with the District to perform Design-Build Services or ESPC Servicesservices or Energy Savings Performance Contract services (see PPS 49-0670 and 49-0680); or - (b) That portion of the Contract relating to the acquisition of building materials, supplies, or equipment was Awardedawarded to Consultant pursuant to applicable law governing the Awardaward of such a Contract.